hipdac-lab/SC24-SOLAR/README.md

-# SOLAR: A High-Performance Data Loading Framework for Distributed DNN Training with Large Datasets
+# A High-Performance Data Loading Framework for Distributed DNN Training with Remote Storage

 SOLAR is a data-loading framework designed for distributed Deep Neural Networks (DNN) training.
 It enhances the data loading time by making efficient use of the in-memory buffer.
 SOLAR is integrated with the PyTorch framework, leveraging parallel HDF5 Python APIs.